Siddhartha80/Cyber-Security-Capstone-Project/README.md

 # Cyber-Security-Capstone-Project
 ## Project Details:-
-Penetration Testing
+### Penetration Testing
-contacting a Pentesting on windows 7 lab and Ubuntu Lab and write a Vulnerability Assessment report with all your finding
+conducting Pentesting on Windows 7 professional Virtual Machine and Ubuntu Virtual Machine and writing a Vulnerability Assessment report with all finding